mikaelapisani/google-trends/README.md

 - *tickers_folder:* Local folder's path where ticker file is stored.
 - *data_folder_monthly:* Local folder's path for monthly data.
 - *data_folder_daily:* Local folder's path for daily data.
+- *result_folder:* Local folder's path for results files.
+Files are saved temporary in this folder before uploading to Dropbox.

 **Google Trends Configuration**
 - *encoding:* Encoding used for download the data.